 An advantage of the fMPO approach is that it allows us to easily calculate the group structure of the (2+1)D fermionic SPT phases under stacking.
 Recall the bosonic stacking relation is simply pointwise multiplication of cocycles, the result of stacking two fermionic SPTs ${(\alpha'',Z''):=(\alpha,Z)\otimes(\alpha',Z')}$ has fusion tensors given by

-When considering the reduction of $(gh)k$, some rearrangement of fermion modes is required to bring together $X_{g,h}X_{gh,k}$ and $X'_{g,h}X'_{gh,k}$ and similarly for $g(hk)$.
+When considering the reduction of $(gh)k$, some rearrangement of fermion modes is required to bring together $X_{g,h}X_{gh,k}$ and $X'_{g,h}X'_{gh,k}$ one may then apply the individual associators before further rearrangement to match the reduction $g(hk)$.
 This leads to the formula

 for the stacked SPT phase, which matches the result of Refs.\cite{lan2015theory,bhardwaj2016state}.